mar-alabi/mar-alabi/README.md

 ## 🔭 Current Focus

 * Deepening my **JavaScript** knowledge and mastering **React** for building interactive UIs.
-* Practicing **frontend development** through projects like games, drawing tools, and UI challenges.
+* Practising **frontend development** through projects like games, drawing tools, and UI challenges.
 * Strengthening my **problem-solving and CS fundamentals** to grow into a well-rounded developer.

 ---